 This version of the barbell squat features a close grip.
 Traditionally, weighted exercises performed with a close grip are tougher than those with a standard or wider grip.

-- With your feet slightly wider than shoulder width apart, pick up the barbell in the centre of the bar.
+- With your feet slightly wider than shoulder width apart, pick up the barbell in the center of the bar.

 - Your hands should be close together.
 Lift it to shoulder height and push back your shoulders, so you can rest the bar on your shoulders, with hands just below your chin.